Platform Jobs

 FAILEDThe job has failed.

 CANCEL_REQUESTEDThe platform has received a request to canel the job.
-Follow by the CANCELLING status.
+Follow by the CANCELING status.

-CANCELLINGThe platform is cancelling the job.
-Follow by the CANCELLING status.
+CANCELINGThe platform is canceling the job.
+Follow by the CANCELING status.

 Retrieving Job Data